 Adoption is not free from the same general strengths and challenges that institutions are known to encompass.
 Adoption activism is a continuous process of advocating for the welfare of everyone whose lives intersect with it.

 So, What do I Want?

 The CWLA once said, "adult adoptees are the only people who can tell us what being adopted is like in a society where most people are not adopted."
 This could not be more true; if you want to know what being adopted like, you must ask those who are adopted.
 There is no replacement for the invaluable adoptee narrative within adoption.
 However, I encourage all people to gain an interest in adoption issues and become an ally.
 You do not have to be an adoption expert to be an adoption changemaker.
-If you understand human rights and social justice frameworks, then you are more than equipped to assess the fairness of adoption concepts, policies, and practices and make positive change.
+If you understand human rights and social justice frameworks, then you are equipped to assess the fairness of adoption concepts, policies, and practices and make positive change.

 Of course, this blog is not exclusively for people who think just like I do or who share my worldview.
 My own personal views are evolving each day as I work to be consciously aware of my own beliefs and biases and find my own way in this world.
 I am not just an activist.
 I am a story teller.
-I am a listener.
+I am a story listener.
 I am a person navigating reunion despite tough conception circumstances.
 I am an adoptee parenting biological children and learning to explain adoption to them.
 If universality, catharsis, empowerment, peace, or hope are what you find here, I will consider the blog's purpose well-served.

 All of these lines across my face